Margaret Hoover: Political beliefs

-Hoover is opposed to Donald Trump.
-Before the 2020 election, she said, "I can't bring myself to vote for Donald Trump", adding that she would "quite likely" vote for Joe Biden instead, as she found the vote a "binary choice".
+Hoover has been a critic of Donald Trump.
+Before the 2020 election, she described the presidential contest as a "binary choice" and stated, "I can't bring myself to vote for Donald Trump," adding that she would "quite likely" cast her vote for Joe Biden.
+In a 2023 interview, Hoover described Trump as presenting a "unique threat to the country" and criticized what she characterized as his authoritarian tendencies and degradation of political discourse.